Improving AEM Front-End Development Workflow

 },

-- Emulate AEM component structure in standalone dev mode
+- Emulate AEM component structure in standalone development mode

 //webpack.dev.js